xmtp/xmtp-dot-org/blog/xmtp-origin-story.md

 <!--truncate-->

-[In this clip from an XMTP all-hands meeting](https://youtu.be/AboZKQE_jnc), Shane takes us back to mid-2020 when we were gathering on Clubhouse as you could have the WILDEST conversations.
+[In this clip from an XMTP Labs all-hands meeting](https://youtu.be/AboZKQE_jnc), Shane takes us back to mid-2020 when we were gathering on Clubhouse as you could have the WILDEST conversations.
 Shinoda joined a room and talked about Facebook cutting him off from his audience, and how web3 could solve this for all artists in the future.

 <ReactPlayer width="100%" controls url='https://youtu.be/AboZKQE_jnc' />